Archives and Special Collections

 The library's catalogs, serials, government documents, special collections and budgeting services are managed by the Technical Services department.
 For questions about Technical Services, please contact Technical Services Librarian Marlene Bubrick.

 Web and Technology Services

-The Library offers wireless Internet access to students and faculty of UC Hastings (for more information see the Wireless Access Policy), and numerous places throughout the library have access to power supplies for students bringing their laptop computers.
+The Library offers secure wireless Internet access to students and faculty of UC Hastings and power outlets for laptop computers are located throughout the library.
 In addition, the UC Hastings Computer Lab is located in the 200 McAllister building on the 4th Floor.
 If you have questions regarding the Library website, the Institutional Repository or general computer services questions, please contact Chuck Marcus.